openmpf/openmpf.github.io/docs/docs/Object-Storage-Guide.md

 - `http.object.storage.type`
     - If `NONE`, then the rest of the `http.object.storage.*` properties are ignored and objects will be stored in `$MPF_HOME/share`.
-- `http.object.storage.service_uri`
-    - The URI to the object storage server.
-For example:  `https://somehost:123543/somepath`.
-- `http.object.storage.upload.thread.count`
-    - The number of threads used to upload objects to the storage server.
-- `http.object.storage.upload.segment.size`
-    - The chunk size, in bytes, that is used to upload objects to the storage server.
 - `http.object.storage.upload.retry.count`
     - The number of times OpenMPF will attempt to upload an object to the storage server after the first failed attempt.
     - Exponential back off is used between retry attempts.
 There is a 500ms delay before the first retry.
 The delay doubles for each subsequent retry.